Pei Ling Hoo - Fotolia

 What are cloud APIs?

 A cloud API enables end users to access a cloud provider's application or service, such as compute infrastructure, storage resources or monitoring tools.
 APIs define the possible features and functions of that app or service, along with the details needed to execute them.
-APIs are typically based on REST or Simple Object Access Protocol communication schemes and rely on authorization schemes such as OAuth 2.0 to ensure user authentication and security.
+APIs are typically based on REST or Simple Object Access Protocol (SOAP) communication schemes and rely on authorization schemes such as OAuth 2.0 to ensure user authentication and security.

 Think of an API as a menu for a restaurant.
 A menu, or an API, is an interface you use to decide what to order.
-To order, you don't need extensive insight into how the restaurant, or service provider, operates behind the scenes.
+To order, you don't need extensive knowledge into how the restaurant, or service provider, operates behind the scenes.

 AWS provides a broad range of APIs that can drive any provisioning or operation.
 For example, the Amazon EC2 API supports services that include Amazon EC2 instances, Amazon Elastic Block Store, Amazon Virtual Private Cloud and AWS VPN.
 The Amazon S3 REST API supports Amazon S3.